jiaojie1989/plantuml-nb/README.md

 Netbeans plugin that wraps PlantUML to provide its functionality from within Netbeans.

+### Version 1.6

+This version of PlantUML-NB includes

+    * latest version (1.4.0) of PlantUML-dependency.
+    * latest version of PlantUML (2017.11).
+    * a new wizard to create PlantUML from existing java sources.
+    * a new encoding drop down in options panel.

 ### Version 1.5

 * Upgraded plantuml to 8015 from 7985.